 Thank you for your interest in joining the team and contributing to our research program at the Department of Plant Sciences.

-Before contacting me, potential graduate students should be enrolled in one of the graduate programs available to students.
-I accept students from Ecology, Horticulture & Agronomy, International Agricultural Development and Soils and Biochemistry graduate groups.
-However, I am not be accepting student applications anymore for 2018.
+I am not taking any students in 2019.
+Before contacting me, potential graduate students should be enrolled or in the process to enroll in one of the following graduate groups: Ecology, Horticulture & Agronomy, International Agricultural Development and Soils and Biogeochemistry graduate groups.